hantsy/spring-webmvc-jwt-sample/README.md

 Now we will create a custom JWT token based authentication filter to validate the JWT token.

-Create a Filter name `JwtTokenFilter`.
+Create a Filter name `JwtTokenFilter` for the JWT token validation.

 ```java
 public class JwtTokenFilter extends GenericFilterBean {